Edna O'Brien

 Josephine Edna O'Brien (15 December 1930 – 27 July 2024) was an Irish novelist, memoirist, playwright, poet and short-story writer.

 O'Brien's works often revolve around the inner feelings of women and their problems relating to men and society as a whole.
 Her first novel, The Country Girls (1960), has been credited with breaking silence on sexual matters and social issues during a repressive period in Ireland after the Second World War.
 The book was banned and denounced from the pulpit.
 Many of her novels were translated into French.
 Her memoir, Country Girl, was published in 2012, and her last novel, Girl, was published in 2019.
 Many of her novels were based in Ireland, especially in County Clare, but Girl was a fictional account of a victim of the 2014 Chibok kidnapping in Nigeria.

-In 2015, she was elected to Aosdána by her fellow artists and honoured with the title Saoi.
+In 2015, O'Brien was elected to Aosdána by her fellow artists and honoured with the title Saoi.
 She was the recipient of many other awards and honours, winning the Irish PEN Award in 2001 and the biennial David Cohen Prize in 2019.
 France made her a Commandeur de l'Ordre des Arts et des Lettres in 2021.
 Her short story collection Saints and Sinners won the 2011 Frank O'Connor International Short Story Award, the world's richest prize for that genre.